Code-Institute-Solutions/JS-Essentials-Solution/README.md

 # Starter Maths Game

 This maths game is used to teach the basics of JavaScript and the DOM.
+This repo contains the solution to the REQUIRED (TESTED) problem - to create a division game that returns integers.

 ## REQUIRED (TESTED):